aoijs/documentation/src/functions/usdhasperms.md

 # $hasPerms

 This function checks if the given user has the given permission.
-Returns boolean
+Returns boolean value as 'true' or 'false'.

 ```javascript
 bot.command({